Skip to content

 Registered Service Accounts

-• In the navigated page, you’ll now need to select Keys from the options button for your newly created Service Account.
+In the navigated page, select Keys from the options button for your newly created Service Account.
+Select Create new key.

 Service Account Manage Keys

-• Select JSON and then click Create.
-Download the .json file and store it in a safe place.
+Select JSON and then click Create.
+Download the .json file and store it in a safe place for future reference.

 JSON Key Creation